 Being an autodidactic student of philosophy and psychology for many years, has led me to often think conceptually and symbolically.
 There’s much to be discovered in contemplating nature and the connection between the seasons of life with the human life cycle.
-Likely you’ve reflected on this as well.
+Perhaps you’ve reflected on this as well.

 Similarly, it’s natural for a philosophical observer, or student of nature’s classroom to connect the elements with the various aspects of our being.
 There’s a correlation of the body as earth, the symbol of water as emotions, air as mind and sun or fire with the soul and spirit.

 If you haven’t yet considered that connection, there’s likely much that will be revealed to your pondering mind as to the nature of emotions and the water element in all of its forms.
 Likely much you could create around that as well, should you care to explore intuitive art on this topic.

 For now, we’re exploring a water metaphor related to ourselves and humanity in general.
 Including this stormy planetary event that affects every single human being here, to some extent great or small.

 “Water is life’s matter and matrix, mother and medium.
 There is no life without water.”

 ~Albert Szent-Gyorgyi, M.D.
 Hungarian biochemist-discovered vitamin C, 1893-1986

 We are in a phase of evolution where we’re navigating rough waters as humanity voyages toward our next level of growth.

 The symbol of water as akin to the emotional nature brings to mind an analogy for these times.
 It’s as though we’re traveling through the Panama canal where at each lock we must rise to the next level before we can continue on… before the “boat” of humanity is elevated for safe continuation of this voyage.